 True justice for murder victims gives their families and their communities what they need to heal; it doesn’t give into the base instincts that manifest in the wake of great tragedy.
 Victims’ families need closure.
 Communities need outcomes that accord with their values.
 The death penalty provides neither.
 The lengthy trial and appeals process designed specifically because of the high risk associated with the death penalty means it takes years for a victim’s family to gain closure: every court proceeding and appeals hearing forces a victim’s family to relive their trauma.
 The barbarism inherent in the state using its power to take a life and the racial discrimination that typically accompanies the application of that power is an affront to the just, equitable, and forward-looking ideals Fairfax County holds dear.

 The death penalty is also ineffective at stopping crime, in addition to being prohibitively expensive.
 There is no link between the death penalty and community safety.
-Use of the death penalty is simply an old-school prosecutor’s way to signal to voters that they’re “tough on crime.”
-Prosecutors who are smart on crime know that the money wasted on securing and defending death-penalty sentences would be better used treating drug addicts, providing mental-health services, and funding diversion programs.
-As a smart-on-crime prosecutor, Steve won’t waste your money.
-He’ll make sure it’s spent on things that actually increase community safety.
+Use of the death penalty is simply an old-school prosecutor’s way to signal to voters that they’re tough-on-crime.
+Prosecutors who are smart-on-crime know that the money wasted on securing and defending death-penalty sentences would be better used treating drug addicts, providing mental-health services, and funding diversion programs.
+As a smart-on-crime prosecutor, Steve will make sure your tax dollars are spent on tools that actually increase community safety.